scipy-conference/scipy_proceedings/papers/pydra/paper.rst

   container (via Docker or Singularity) enabling greater consistency for reproducibility.

-Pydra has a small set of dependencies, it is a pure Python package that depends mostly on the Python Standard Library, with an exception for *attr* package and testing framework, that is based on *pytest*.
-It is important to note, that Pydra is not designed to replace a pure Python to run single algorithms or functions.
-It is not design to help with algorithms that has to handle everything in the memory.
-Pydra is design to support file based computation instead.
+Pydra is a pure Python package with a limited set of dependencies, which are themselves only dependent on the Python Standard library.
+Pydra uses the *attr* package for type annotation and validation of inputs and outputs of tasks, the *cloudpickle* package to pickle interactive task definitions, and the *pytest* testing framework.
+Pydra is intended to help scientific workflows which rely on significant file-based operations and which evaluate outcomes of complex dataflows over a hyper-space of parameters.
+It is important to note, that Pydra is not a framework for writing efficient scientific algorithms or for use in applications where caching and distributed execution are not necessary.
+Since Pydra relies on a filesystem cache at present it is also not designed for dataflows that need to operate purely in memory.

 The next section will describe the Pydra architecture --- main package classes